 Once the statistics have been calculated, the threshold is determined in one of two ways.
 The first way is a simple sigma-clipping, where a threshold is set at a fixed number n of standard deviations above the mean, and pixels above this threshold are flagged as detected.
-The value of n is set with the parameter \mathtt{snrCut} .
-As before, the value of the standard deviation is estimated by the MADFM, and corrected by the ratio derived in Appendix G.
+The value of n is set with the parameter snrCut.
+The "mean" and "standard deviation" here are estimated according to flagRobustStats, as discussed in §3.6.2.
+In this first case only, if the user specifies a threshold, using the threshold parameter, the sigma-clipped value is ignored.